trudi-group/ipfs-tools/README.md

 This is a binary tool to convert logged BitSwap messages and connection events to CSV data to be analyzed in R.
 It tracks connection durations and simulates the BitSwap engine.

-### `ipfs-walk-tree`
+### `ipfs-walk-tree` (inactive)

 This binary tool (with a nice terminal UI) uses the database to explore the IPFS DAG.
 It can traverse the DAG downwards as well as upwards, if we have parent blocks indexed.
+This needs a curses library, e.g., `libncursesw5-dev` on Debian.

-### `resolver`
+### `resolver` (inactive)

 This binary package produces an indexer.
 It interacts with an IPFS node via HTTP, parses IPFS blocks' protobuf, and finally puts the results in a database.
+This needs a protobuf compiler, e.g., `protobuf-compiler` on Debian.

+### `ipfs-monitoring-plugin-client`

+A library package implementing a client to our [monitoring plugin](https://github.com/wiberlin/ipfs-metric-exporter).
+This provides TCP as well as HTTP functionality.

-### `wantlist-client` and `wantlist-client-lib`
+### `bitswap-monitoring-client`

-This binary package implements a TCP client to the TCP server implemented in `go-bitswap`.
+This binary package implements a real-time analysis client for Bitswap messages.
-This makes it possible to receive and process BitSwap messages in real-time.
-Additionally, the binary runs a prometheus server to publish metrics about the number of messages received.
+Additionally, the binary runs a prometheus server to publish metrics about the message stream analysed.

 ### `unify-bitswap-traces`